joshuacreveling/Module_20_Challenge_Assignment/README.md

 ## Description

 Building a Solidity smart contract using ether management funtions to implement a financial institution's requirements for providing the features of the joint savings account.
-This contract accpets two user addresses that will be used to control the joint savings account created with the contract.
+This contract accepts two user addresses that will be used to control the joint savings account created with the contract.

 The sections of this project are as follows: